-ATR 360.
-Therapeutic Modalities.
-3.
+ATR 365.
+Therapeutic Modalities I. 2.

-This course will familiarize the athletic training student with the scientific basis and physiological effects of various modalities on acute and chronic injuries and/or pathologies.
-This will include the theory of preparation, set up, dosages, indications, and contraindications, of each modality, based on physiological response of the the athlete and objective findings.
-Spring.
-Prerequisites: Admission into the Athletic Training Education Program; SPS 320.
-Corequisite: ATR 361.
+This course will familiarize the athletic training student with the scientific basis and physiological effects of various modalities on acute/chronic injuries and/or pathologies.
+This will include current evidence to support the use of specific modalities, physiological response to treatment and pain, and limiting motion.
+Also included are the theory of preparation, set up, dosages, indications and contraindication for cryotherapy, thermotherapy ultrasound, spinal traction, compression, and aquatics.

+Prerequisites: Admission into the Athletic Training Education Program; ATR 220/221; BIO 311/313.

-ATR 361.
-Therapeutic Modalities Lab.
-1.
+ATR 366.
+Therapeutic Modalities II.
+2.